vodaldrien/delta-disable/README.md

 [site-root] /admin/structure/vm_delta_disable
 ```
 After enabling the functionality for any entity, a checkbox will appear on every field that was selected for that entity.
 Checking it will cause the [field delta] to dissapear from entity view and drupal views.
+Disabling field deltas only work on edit forms after the entity is created.